MyThemeShop Review – A Superb Value WordPress Theme Club!

 This is because although all of its products (MyThemeShop develops themes and plugins) are available to buy individually, it also has a membership option that gives users complete access to its entire product range.

-Believe it or not, MyThemeShop is one of the largest WordPress clubs around, boasting a whopping 300,000 satisfied customers and a catalogue of 99 themes and 20 plugins.
+Believe it or not, MyThemeShop is one of the largest WordPress clubs around, boasting a whopping 600,000+ satisfied customers and a combined catalog of 100+ themes and plugins.
+Specifically, 87 free and premium themes and 22 free and premium plugins.

 With so many competitors, how do MyThemeShop’s theme and plugin prices stack up?
 Let’s look at the product prices.